roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 ![](../images/Screenshot_git_clone.png)

 You then enter the URL of the repository you want to download.
-In this case AndroidAPS, but if yo uare using a Combo you will need to do the same process for Ruffy as well.
+In this case AndroidAPS, but if you are using a Combo you will need to do the same process for Ruffy as well.

 ![](../images/Screenshot_git_clone_2.png)

-* Run Android Studio and select 'Open an existing Android Studio project', selecting the location of the extracted files.
+* In Android Studio click on "File" and select 'Open an existing Android Studio project'. selecting the location of the extracted files.

-* You might get an error message about not finding build tools - click on the links Android Studio provides to download all the software updates suggested.
+* You might get an error message about not finding build tools - click on the links Android Studio provides to download all the suggested software updates.

 * Go to Build Menu and click on Generate Signed APK